JunZhao20/multinational-retail-data-centralisation554/README.md

 - Centralised location is stored and managed on postgreSQL
 - Uses pandas module to clean and extract data from the various sources
+- Cleaned data is stored using the feather format because:
+  - Fast read and write operations.
+  - Language-agnostic, can be used with multiple programming languages.
+  - Columnar format, optimized for DataFrames.

 ## Installation